Marceillo/mindfulness/README.md

 ### General reference: <a name="general-reference"></a>

+Special thank you to my mentor Precious Ijege for his ideas and criticism.
 I found inspiration from my love of running for the hero section.

 ### Content: <a name="content"></a>